IBM/maximo-labs/MkDocs/apm_8.7/docs/health_score.md

 ##  Asset Map View

-**Value:** Seeing how the assets are spatially distributed may assist the Reliability Engineer with identifying and investigating assets at risk.
+See how the assets are spatially distributed may assist the Reliability Engineer with identifying and investigating assets at risk.

-`Action:` Follow the steps to view asset map.
+Follow the steps to view asset map.

 1. Click the `Map` icon to view the asset and its health condition in a map view.
 ![Navigate to map view](/img/apm_8.7/healthscoring_17.png)